AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/fe83c593-7d95-413d-8b3d-3adfd5525184)

 The drums menu will appear.
-Your VR hand will also now have a blue selection laser you can hover over stuff to choose.
+Your right VR hand will also now have a blue laser you can hover over stuff to choose.
 Choose your drum from the selection with your right hand blue laser pointer.
 Remove your left hand from blue cube to exit the drums menu.
-Press the (EDIT BUTTON / Left primary button) again to leave EDIT MODE.
+Press the (EDIT MODE BUTTON / VR Controller: Left primary button) again to leave EDIT MODE.

 ░░░░░**Streaming**░░░░░░░░░░░░░░░░░░░░